hotosm/hot-summit-2021/location.markdown

 This year the HOT Summit will be held in Cape Town, South Africa at the University of Cape Town on Jul 1 - 2, 2020.
 HOT Summit will be held immediately before [State of the Map 2020](https://2020.stateofthemap.org/).

 We're working with the SOTM planning committee to coordinate logistics and program details to create an incredible time in Cape Town.
-Stay tuned to our

 <h2>Sign up for our newsletter for Summit updates & announcements!</h2>
 {% include newsletter-form.html %}